 Last time, I pointed out The Power of Three‘s failure to explain a few crucial plot points, and promised there was a howler of an example coming up in this post.
 Given that hint, I doubt if many people would have guessed I was talking about The Massacre.
 Partly because this story’s a particularly obscure one, and partly because it’s garnered a surprisingly strong reputation for a story nobody’s seen since 1966.
 Surely The Massacre‘s a quality story?
 It wouldn’t play us false.

-The thing about The Massacre is that it seems worthy.
+The Massacre seems worthy.
 It’s Doctor Who‘s costume drama, it’s Armchair Theatre.
 It must be good.
 And it is, but it’s by no means perfect.
-And it’s a bit of a stretch to call it ‘arguably the best ever Doctor Who story’, as Cornell et al did in The Discontinuity Guide.
+And it’s a bit of a stretch to call it “arguably the best ever Doctor Who story”, as Cornell et al did in The Discontinuity Guide.
 There’s a tendency to be a bit too kind to The Massacre, because it feels so different to the rest of the series and because it’s more cerebral than most.
 This is the thinking fan’s story.

 But to the howler.
 In the first episode, the Doctor visits apothecary Charles Preslin (Erik Chitty) where he learns of the recent arrival in Paris of the Catholic Abbot of Amboise.
 Preslin is a Huguenot, and fears that the arrival of the hawkish Abbot spells bad news for his kind.
 So much so, that he’s shutting up shop and moving out.
 The Doctor is intrigued and wonders about visiting the Abbot.

 The next we hear, the Doctor has gone on a mysterious mission, as Preslin outlines to a young boy.

 PRESLIN: You showed the old man the way?
 Good.
 I only hope he succeeds.
 You were not seen?
 Let’s hope not.
 You’ve done well.
 Good luck, old man.
 Good luck.